A Convenient Way to Provide for Others

 - Privacy—Unlike a bequest in your will, a life insurance policy gift is not a matter of public record.

-- Flexibility—You can choose whether to name a charitable interest as a beneficiary of a policy you no longer need for its original purpose, such as payment of estate taxes.
+- Flexibility—You can choose whether to name a charitable interest as a beneficiary of a policy you no longer need for its originally intended purpose, such as payment of estate taxes.
 Or you can purchase a new policy specifically for charitable use.

 Q. What are the benefits to the charitable recipient?